N7 road (Ireland)

 The N7 road is a national primary road in Ireland, connecting Limerick and Dublin.
 The majority of the route (between Naas and Limerick) is motorway standard and is designated as the M7 motorway.
-At the Rosbrien interchange in Limerick the route continues as the N18 dual carriageway to Shannon and Ennis.
+At the Rosbrien interchange in Limerick the route continues as the N18 dual carriageway to Galway, Shannon and Ennis.
 The road passes through the midlands of Ireland, and acts as a trunk route out of Dublin for the N8 and N9 national primary routes to Cork and Waterford respectively.
 It forms part of European route E20.